-- 1. 30%: Midterm exam I, in class on Thursday, February 14. - 2.
-30%: Midterm exam II, in class on Thursday, March 29. - 3.
-10%: Weekly homework assignments. - 4.
-30%: Final exam.
+1. 30%: Midterm exam I, in class on Tuesday, February 14.

+2. 30%: Midterm exam II, in class on Thuesday, April 2.

+3. 10%: Weekly homework assignments.

+4. 30%: Final exam, 9-11am, Thursday, May 2.

 The final is cumulative but with emphasis on the last part of the course.
 The exams are closed book (closed everything).
-The homework assignments are weekly and will be available on blackboard; they will be due at the beginning of the class on the due date.
+The homework assignments are weekly and will be available on blackboard; they will be due at the beginning of the class on Thursday.
+There will be no homework assignments due in the first week and in the midterm weeks.
 The homework assignments could be discussed but should be written and submitted individually, as hard copies or as pdf files at juhu1@sas.upenn.edu.
 Answers will typically be posted to blackboard the day the problem set is due.
 As a result, late problem sets will not be accepted.
 When computing the average problem set score to calculate the grade, the two lowest individual score will be dropped.
 This allows for two missed problem sets, if necessary, without adverse consequences.

-The departmental policies on attendance, exams, grading appeals, etc., are available at http://economics.sas.upenn.edu/undergraduate-program/resources/policies
+The departmental policies on attendance, exams, grading appeals, etc., are available at http://economics.sas.upenn.edu/undergraduate-program/course-information/guidelines/policies